Anchovy paste: Mass production

-Anchovy paste is a mass-produced product, and is sometimes produced using leftover anchovies from anchovy packing facilities that are processed, mixed with additional ingredients, and packaged into tubes.
-Circa the early 1900s, food colouring was sometimes used in commercial preparations of the paste.
+Anchovy paste is mass-produced, and is sometimes produced using leftover anchovies from anchovy packing facilities that are processed, mixed with additional ingredients, and packaged into tubes.
+Around the early 1900s, food colouring was sometimes used in commercial preparations of the paste.
 Today, anchovy paste is a major export product of Morocco.

 Notable brands

 Gentleman's Relish is a brand of mass-produced spiced anchovy paste that was introduced in England in 1828.

 Use in dishes

-Some uses of anchovy paste include its use as a condiment or ingredient in egg dishes and on toast.
+Uses of anchovy paste include a condiment or ingredient in egg dishes and on toast.
 It can be used as an ingredient in some hors d'oeuvre.
 Anchovy paste is a common food in Italy, where it is used served atop canapés and vegetables and as an ingredient in sauces and pasta dishes.
 It is also a part of the cuisine of the Philippines, where it is referred to as bagoong balayan, and of Vietnam, where it is referred to as mam nem.
 Anchovy paste can be used as an ingredient in the preparation of anchovy sauce.

 Scotch woodcock is a British savoury dish prepared using scrambled eggs atop toast that has been spread with anchovy paste or Gentleman's Relish.
 Whole anchovies are also sometimes used in the dish.